kwon37xi/hibernate-customtype-same-value-binding-bug/README.md

 {1: 'T', 2: 'T', 3: FALSE};
 ```

-But male columns type is 'yes_no', so the second parameter must be 'Y' like the following,
+But male column's type is 'yes_no', so the second parameter must be 'Y' like the following,
 ```
 {1: 'T', 2: 'Y', 3: FALSE};
 ```

 If employee and male conditions are exchanged, like the following,
 ```
-final Query query = session.createQuery("from User user where  male = ?1 and employee = ?1 and old = ?2");
+final Query query = session.createQuery(
+    "from User user where  male = ?1 and employee = ?1 and old = ?2");
 query.setParameter("1", Boolean.TRUE);
 query.setParameter("2", Boolean.FALSE);
 ```